wavestoweather/AD_Sensitivity_Analysis/README.md

 - **Plot_sensitivities.ipynb:** Use this as a starting point to plot results from a simulation and to plot the sensitivities.
 - **Plot_simulation.ipynb:** Plot the data from netcdf files to get an idea, what's inside.
 Or you just use [Panoply](https://www.giss.nasa.gov/tools/panoply/) if you want something more elaborate.
+We also approve [Met.3D](https://met3d.wavestoweather.de/met-3d.html) for visualization and work towards as much compatibility as possible.

 Adding New Physics
 ------------------